 You will occasionally run across an Obeah man who is the spiritual leader/healer of this religion.
 Obeah is not spoken about openly by believers, but you might see evidence of it in people's yards.
 Some Cat Islanders hang bottles from trees to protect themselves and their families from evil spirits.
 From tribal Indians to pirates, from explorers to slave traders, the Bahamas are steeped in centuries of rich and fascinating history.

 Although virtually any type of international food can be found in the Bahamas fresh seafood and fish play a major role in local cuisine.
-Never bland, subtly spicy and uniquely flavored more than any other cuisine in the West Indies and influenced by the American south.
+Never bland, subtly spicy and uniquely flavoured more than any other cuisine in the West Indies and influenced by the American south.

 The conch with its firm, peach-fringed meat is a large type of ocean mollusc, and is served in many ways.
 Fresh uncooked conch is delicious - the meat is scored with a knife and lime juice and spices sprinkled over the meat.
 It can also be deep fried, steamed, added to soups, salads and stews or made into conch chowder or fritters.